 We receive a lot of applications, so how do you make yours stand out from the rest?
-We've put together our top tips to help you:
+Like this:

-- Read the placement description thoroughly, and identify which relevant skills, experience and competencies you have.
+Read the placement description thoroughly, identify your relevant skills, experience and competencies.
 Think of examples you can draw upon to demonstrate these.

-- Tell us why the placement is particularly relevant for you – what do you hope to achieve by completing it?
+Tell us why the placement is relevant for you – what do you hope to achieve by completing it?